 Response to plan changes released on August 6, 2012.
 Once again the taxpayer pays, individuals benefit and the river loses.

 Dr John Williams was invited to give the keynote address at the Australian Water Association NSW Heads of Water Gala Dinner.

 Peter Cosier and Carla Sbrocchi presented to the UN Committee of Experts on Environmental-Economic Accounting in Rio de Janeiro.

-The Wentworth Group of Concerned Scientists is an independent group of Australian scientists concerned with advancing solutions to secure the long term health of Australia’s land, water and biodiversity.
+We are an independent group of scientists and professionals, working to secure the long-term health of Australia’s land, water and biodiversity.